vzima/django-multilingual-ds9/README.markdown

 ## Django Multilingual Deep Space 9 ##

-Django-multilingual-DS9 is a branch of django-multilingual, forked from django-multilingual-ng compatible with Django 1.2 and 1.3 with restructured core.
+Django-multilingual-DS9 is a branch of django-multilingual, forked from django-multilingual-ng, with restructured core.

+Compatibility:
+* Django 1.3
+* Django 1.4

-Django-multilingual-ds9 does not have to be fully compatible with django-multilingual-ng, but basic should not differ.
+Django-multilingual-ds9 does not have to be fully compatible with django-multilingual-ng, but basic features should not differ.

-**Some of this is now only a goal and does not have to work**

-### Changes from django-multilingual-ng ###
+### Features ###
-* Always use only languages from `LANGUAGES` setting
+* Use only language codes from `LANGUAGES` setting.
-* Database differs in changes of suffix from `_translation` to `translation`.
-    Update your tables, indexes and sequences or alter db_table in multilingual model Meta options
 * Model structure
-  * `FIELD_NAME` access is mostly kept.
-It will return translation of field for current language or `None`
+  * `FIELD_NAME` returns translation of field for current language or `None` if no translation exists.
-  * `FIELD_NAME_any` access differs in fallback.
-It will return translation of field for current language or fallback language or default language or `None`.
-Fallback language code are only two lettered and are used only if available in `LANGUAGES`.
+  * `FIELD_NAME_any` returns translation of field for current language or fallback language or default language or `None` if neither translation exists.
+Fallback language codes are only those with two letters and are used only if available in `LANGUAGES` setting.
+  * `FIELD_NAME_language` returns translation of field for the language or `None` if translation does not exist.
-  * `RELATED_NAME` returns manager for translation model with filter to master object.
+  * `RELATED_NAME` (default: translations) returns manager for translation model with filter to master object.
 * Queries
-  Queries behaves as expected, lower is more a description of background
-  * `get/filter/exclude(FIELD_NAME)` creates LEFT OUTER JOIN to translation table with condition for language and required filter.
+  * `get/filter/exclude(FIELD_NAME)` creates LEFT OUTER JOIN to translation table with condition for current language and required filter.
     Take care if you are using `FIELD_NAME__isnull=True` lookup, because this query returns both objects with missing translations and objects with missing field in translation.
+  * `get/filter/exclude(FIELD_NAME_lanaguge)` creates LEFT OUTER JOIN to translation table with condition for the language and required filter.
   * `order_by/values/values_list(FIELD_NAME)` works same as filter-like queries.
     Remember that these will keep objects with no translation in result set unless you manually remove them.
+  * `order_by/values/values_list(FIELD_NAME_language)` same as above.
-  * `select_related(RELATED_NAME)` does what expected, tries to cache translation in other query
+  * `select_related(RELATED_NAME)` works as expected, tries to cache translation in other query.
-  * `get/filter/exclude(RELATED_NAME)` selection by existence and parameters of whole translation object
+  * `get/filter/exclude(RELATED_NAME)` selection by existence and parameters of whole translation object.
 * Administration
   * `search_fields` does not handle `FIELD_NAME_LANGCODE`, you need to use regular foreign key lookup `RELATED_NAME__FIELD_NAME`

-### Old features ###
+### Known bugs ###
-I have not yet decided what to do with following features:
-* Model structure
-  * `FIELD_NAME_language` access is mostly kept.
-It will return translation of field for current language or `None`
-* Queries
-  Queries behaves as expected, lower is more a description of background
-  * `get/filter/exclude(FIELD_NAME_lanaguge)` creates LEFT OUTER JOIN to translation table with condition for language and required filter.
-  * `order_by/values/values_list(FIELD_NAME_language)` works same as filter-like queries.
+* Django admin validation is rigid and does not handle customized models, especially virtual fields which are used here.
+Thus it the supported solution is to write your own form for ModelAdmins if you want to do some changes and not to use ModelAdmin attributes for form customizing.

 ### Examples ###
 You may see tests for more specific usage